jansc/ncgopher/CONTRIBUTING.md

 * There are no spelling mistakes
 * It reads well
-* For english language contributions: Has a good score on [Grammarly](grammarly.com) or [Hemingway App](http://www.hemingwayapp.com/)
+* For English language contributions: Has a good score on [Grammarly](grammarly.com) or [Hemingway App](http://www.hemingwayapp.com/)

 ### Does it move this repository closer to my vision for the repository

 The aim of this repository is:

-* To provide a termina-based client for the slow web.
+* To provide a terminal-based client for the slow web.
 * Make textual information on gopher and gemini easily accessible to users.
 * Foster a culture of respect and gratitude in the open source community.